inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 The power of GIS is its ability to help us analyse data.
 Vector data can be analysed to reveal how different features interact with each other.
-In this chapter, we’ll work through the GIS process, attempting to solve a problem, and as we proceed, we will learn about various analysis tools that QGIS provides.
+In this module, we’ll work through the GIS process, attempting to solve a problem, and as we proceed, we will learn about various analysis tools that QGIS provides.

 1. The GIS process